I was nine years old. the first time I quit. The reason that I left little league football was not because I didn’t want to play.

 Alcoholics can also quit.

 I have a friend who once brought his fiancée a wax rose (he couldn’t find an open florist – or so he said).
-There’s nothing quite like like trying to express commitment in the gift of a fake rose.
-He eventually got cold feet and canceled their wedding.
+There’s nothing quite like trying to express lifelong commitment in the gift of a fake rose.
+He eventually got cold feet and canceled the wedding.
 In other words, he quit.

-Unfortunately, I’ve used the quiting card several more times through the years with jobs, people, and half-finished blog posts.
+Besides quitting football, I’ve used the quitting card several more times through the years with jobs, people, and half-finished blog posts.
 Sometimes it was the right thing to do.

 I wish I had not quit playing football when I was nine.
-I wish that my dad had never started drinking.
+But I also wish that my dad had never started drinking.

-I also wish I’d not quit 9th-grade algebra in the 12th grade, but we all have to play with the hand we’ve been dealt.
+I also wish I’d not quit 9th-grade algebra in the 12th grade, but, hey, we’ve all got to play the hand we’ve been dealt.